 Private Mortgage Insurance (PMI)

-Luckily, you won’t have to pay any mortgage premiums because you’re putting 20% down to finance your properties.
+Luckily, you won’t have to pay any mortgage premiums because you’re putting 20% down to finance your multiple properties.
 PMI is required when you put less than 20% on a home loan.

 How much mortgage can I afford?